eclipsesource/tabris-js/doc/permissions.md

 ### Status `'denied'`

-When a permission is in the state `'denied'`, the user hasdeclined the permission.
+When a permission is in the state `'denied'`, the user has declined the permission.
 In this state it is not possible to request a permission and subsequent API calls to do so will not show a permission dialog.

 However, the user is still able to grant the permission in the app settings.
 Toggling a permission in the settings will restart the app and subsequent requests to the permission API will return the new status.